dimecoin/CoreWars/README.md

 * `jmp` to labels needs to be added.
 * Seperate rendering and logic code
 * Keep track of all memory that cpu writes too (so it can highlight it).
+* Keep track of cycle count
+* 0xFF instruction should have unique CPU status flag.